-Describe the designated State agency's efforts to identify and make arrangements, including entering into cooperative agreements, with other State agencies and other appropriate entities in order to provide supported employment services and extended employment services, as applicable, to individuals with the most significant disabilities, including youth with the most significant disabilities.
+Describe the designated State agency's efforts to identify and make arrangements, including entering into cooperative agreements, with other State agencies and other appropriate entities in order to provide

 OVR will coordinate with other State agencies such as the Office of Developmental Programs, Office of Mental Health and Substance Abuse Services, Office of Long Term Living, and other entities to provide supported employment services and extended employment services.
-OVR will continue to communicate and collaborate with these agencies to provide quality supported employment services and provide referrals and information regarding mutual customers.
-OVR will provide up-to-date information and training to State agencies and other entities to ensure the provision of supported employment services and extended services.
+OVR will continue to communicate and coordinate with these agencies to provide quality supported employment services and provide referrals and information regarding mutual customers.
+OVR will provide up to date information and training to state agencies and other entities to ensure the provision of supported employment services and extended services.